Here’s Another Great Picture Book to Celebrate the Chinese New Year; Did You Know 2021 is the Year of the Ox?

 In Dragon Dance, there’s lots for everyone to do in the preparation for the welcoming of the New Year whose date is determined by the Chinese lunar calendar and much to enjoy during the ensuing festive celebrations.
 Whether it involves shopping for fresh flowers at an outdoor market, eating New Year dinner with the family, or receiving the much awaited traditional red envelopes containing money from ones parents, grandparents or close relatives, family is the focus of the fun.
 I’ve read that some children awaken to find under their pillows red envelopes the contents of which, may or may not reflect how good they’ve been during the previous year.
 And naturally, the best of course is saved for last – watching the New Year parade.

-For the smallest of celebrants, this may just be the perfect introduction to 2018 Year of the Dog.
+For the smallest of celebrants, this may just be the perfect introduction to 2021 the Year of the Ox.

-Here’s some background information history on the Dog, the eleventh of the twelve zodiac animal signs in the Chinese New Year.
+Here’s some background information history on the Ox who is the second of the twelve zodiac animal signs in the Chinese New Year.

 There is a myth that says the Jade Emperor himself said the order of animals would be decided by the order in which the animals arrived at his party he was giving.

-Sounds like a great year to go to the Dogs!
-And the Chinese New Year of the Dog starts on Friday, February 16.
-Woof!
+And the Chinese New Year of the Ox starts on Friday, February 12, 2021.